-This is one of the key, often final, provisions of a mutual agreement to terminate an employment relationship, in which the parties mutually waive all demands towards each other in relation to the employment relationship and its termination.
+The clause on the waiving of rights is one of the key, often final, provisions of a termination agreement.
+In these clauses the parties mutually waive all claims against each other concerning the employment relationship and its end.

-This means that, after signing the agreement, the employee can no longer contest the grounds for the termination of his or her employment relationship, for example, unless he or she can prove the unreasonableness or invalidity of the agreement or some provision thereof.
-If the employment contract has included a separate non-competition clause, it is worth agreeing that the employer will not make any demands in that regard either.
+For example, this means that after signing the agreement, the employee can no longer contest the grounds for the termination of his or her employment, unless he or she can prove the unreasonableness or invalidity of the agreement or some provision thereof.
+If the employment contract contained a non-competition clause, it is advisable to agree that the employer will not make any demands in that regard either.

 23.21.
-Reference letter
+Employment certificate

-When an employment relationship ends, the employer must give the employee a reference letter, if the employee asks for one.
-The reference letter must indicate the duration of the employment relationship and the quality of the tasks involved, the latter meaning a description of the employee's principal duties.
+WHEN AN employment relationship ends, the employer must give the employee an employment certificate, if the employee so requests.
+The certificate must specify the duration of the employment relationship and the nature of the employee's principal duties.

-In addition, should the employee specifically so request, the certificate must indicate the reason for the termination of the employment relationship and an assessment of the employee's skills and conduct.

-The employer is obligated to provide a reference letter for a period of ten years as of the end of the employment relationship.
-However, a certificate on the employee's skills and behaviour must be requested within five years of the employment relationship's end.
-If more than ten years have passed since the end of the employment relationship, the employer is obligated to provide a reference letter only insofar as this does not cause unreasonable inconvenience for the employer.
-The same conditions apply to replacing a lost or damaged reference letter with a new one.
+In addition, should the employee specifically so request, the certificate must indicate the reason for the termination and an assessment of the employee's skills and conduct.
+The employer is obligated to provide an employment certificate for a period of ten years as of the end of the employment relationship.
+However, a certificate on the employee's skills and behaviour must be requested within five years of the end of employment.
+If more than ten years have passed since the end of the employment, the employer is obligated to provide a reference letter only insofar as this does not cause unreasonable inconvenience for the employer.
+The same conditions apply to replacing a lost or damaged certificate with a new one.

-The Employment Contracts Act does not recognise what are referred to as temporary reference letters, which do appear in practice.
-This is why an employer is not obligated to provide an employee with a reference letter while the employment relationship lasts.
+The Employment Contracts Act does not recognise what are referred to as temporary employment certificates, which do occur in practice.
+Therefore, an employer is not obligated to provide an employee with a certificate while the employment relationship is ongoing.

-The employer may not include in the reference letter any sign or give the reference letter in a form the purpose of which is to give any information on the employee other than what becomes apparent from the wording.
-Violating the obligation to give a reference letter is a punishable act that may result in a fine.
+The employer may not add any such markings to the employment certificate or give it in such a format as to transmit information about the employee other than what would be apparent based on the wording of the certificate.
+Violating the obligation to provide the employee with an employment certificate is a punishable act that may result in a fine.

 23.22.
-Retirement age
+End date based on the age of the employee